 Whole New Worlds

-In a recent meeting we were asked about the most ‘exotic’ place we’ve been.
+In a recent meeting, we were asked about the most ‘exotic’ places we’ve been.

 My answer – having been born and raised in England – was a hazy beach, lined with palm trees under a cloudless sky.